my-devices/sdk/README.md

   * `DEFAULT_TARGET=static_release` instructs the build system to only build the release configuration.
-  * `DEFAULT_TARGET=shared_release` (in the second call to GNU make for building the WebTunnelAgent and WebTunnelClient executables) instructs the build system to link against the shared runtime libraries (C and C++ standard libraries, OpenSSL), but use the static POCO libraries (since only these are available).
+  * `DEFAULT_TARGET=shared_release` (in the second call to GNU make for building the `WebTunnelAgent` and command-line client executables) instructs the build system to link against the shared runtime libraries (C and C++ standard libraries, OpenSSL), but use the static POCO libraries (since only these are available).
   * `WEBTUNNEL_ENABLE_TLS=1` enables SSL/TLS support for WebTunnelAgent and
-    WebTunnelClient.
+    the command-line client tools.

 If your system does not have OpenSSL, run configure and GNU make as follows: